BrandonXu6106/obsidianpublish/content/posts/aigc/conversations-on-relationships.md

 **[A strong gust of wind blows their hair back.
 Both start chuckling a little.]**

-*I think we didn't know who we wanted to be when we both made a [[commitment|commitment]] to each other that we'd be partners for life.
+*I think we didn't know who we wanted to be when we both made a [[../../thoughts/commitment.md|commitment]] to each other that we'd be partners for life.
 We were young and impressionable and wanted to do right by each other.
 I thought, and honestly still think it very much is, beautiful to love the loves of your love.
 At some point though, I think we each found better articulations of the questions we wanted to spend our lives figuring out and they weren't exactly the same things.
 It became really hard to have the same appreciation and excitement as we used to when those things overlapped much more.
 I guess to put it simply, it moved from an unconscious effort to an effortful and conscious one.
 For a while, we justified that drift and space as necessary to growing up together; giving us each the space to become our own people.*

 It does seem like you both lost a point of joint rapture though.
 Even in being different people, it almost feels critical to have _some_ third thing that you both care about immensely, coming together in [double attention](https://www.poetryfoundation.org/poetrymagazine/articles/60484/the-third-thing).
 Without it, you just become two separate people without anything that brings you together.
 The _Little Prince_ author Antoine de Saint-Exupéry [beautifully  insisted](https://www.themarginalian.org/2013/01/01/what-is-love/) that “love does not consist of gazing at each other, but in looking outward together in the same direction.”